 A critical accounting judgement made in the preparation of these prospective financial statements is that THALP is acting as an agent (tenancy and property manager) for TRL.
 A 'deed of lease and appointment of property manager' agreement sets out the roles and responsibilities between THALP and TRL.
 THALP is essentially providing a tenancy and property management service to TRL in return for a management fee.
-In December 2017, TRL and THALP signed a new deed of lease which sets out that THALP will receive a per property per week management fee.
-Under the old deed of lease, THALP's management fee was limited to that which would make it return no surplus or deficit for the year.
-TRL under both the old and the new deed of lease is entitled to the full rental income collected by THALP and must pay for the full property maintenance costs.
+In March 2019, TRL and THALP signed a new deed of lease which sets out some minor changes in the roles and responsibilities of both parties to the deed.
+THALP will continue to receive a per property per week management fee and TRL is still entitled to the full rental income collected by THALP and must pay for the full property maintenance costs.